youyanggu/covid19_projections/about.md

 ## Assumptions

+### Social Distancing

-For US and European countries, we assume heavy social distancing until late May/early June and moderate social distancing from June onwards.
-This more accurately reflects the current sentiment expressed by US and European government officials that it is imperative to re-open the economy, even before the virus is fully contained.
-This will likely cause a second wave of infections and is reflected by the higher death tolls in our June-August projections.
+* US states: We assume heavy social distancing until the reopening date and moderate social distancing afterwards.
+We use the reopening date as outlined by [the New York Times](https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html).
+For states where there are no concrete reopening date (states highlighted in yellow on the NYT map), we assume a reopening date of June 1.
+Reopening will likely cause a second wave of infections in states where the outbreak has not yet been fully contained.

-*Note: For Georgia, we assume social distancing is relaxed beginning in May to reflect the governor's intention of an early re-opening of the state.*
+* European countries: We assume heavy social distancing until mid-May and moderate social distancing afterwards.

+* Non-US and Non-European countries: Because it is difficult to track when each country plans to reopen, we assume heavy social distancing through August.

 #### Heavy vs moderate social distancing

-Heavy social distancing is what we have now in many states and countries: stay-at-home orders, closed non-essential businesses, etc. Infection rates typically decrease ~60%, going from an R<sub>0</sub> of around 2 to a R of 0.6-1.0.
-Moderate social distancing is what we think will happen once states gradually begin opening up.
+Heavy social distancing is what we have now in many states and countries: stay-at-home orders, closed non-essential businesses, etc. Infection rates typically decrease ~60%, going from an R<sub>0</sub> of around 2 to an R of 0.6-1.0.
+As long as R, a measure of how many people an infected person infects on average, is less than 1, infections will decrease over time.
+If R is greater than 1, then the infection curve will rise.
+Hence, the ultimate goal is to keep R under 1.

+Moderate social distancing is what we assume will happen once states gradually begin opening up.
 Some establishments will re-open, but people will still be somewhat cognizant about maintaining social distancing.
-We assume that infection rates will increase 0-20%, with an R of around 0.8-1.2.
-Note that this still assumes a much lower infection rate than what it was pre-COVID.
+Most states and countries will have guidelines that aim to maximize social distancing and minimize close contact, such as enforcing capacity limits and recommending mask-wearing.
+We assume that infection rates will increase 0-20%, resulting in an R of around 0.8-1.2.
+Note that this is still a lower infection rate than what it was pre-COVID.

+If states impose stricter social distancing guidelines than our assumptions listed above, then we will likely see a lower infections and death rate than the current projections.
+Conversely, if states impose looser guidelines, then we will likely see a higher infections and death rate.
+For example, if California reopens before June 1, there will be an increased chance of an earlier resurgence.
+Or if any state required all residents to wear masks, the likelihood of a steep increase in infections will decrease.

+#### Second lockdown

-If states fail to maintain moderate social distancing during their re-openings, we think the infection rate can become much steeper in June-August than we are currently projecting.
+If states fail to maintain moderate social distancing during their re-openings, we think the infections curve will begin to rise exponentially once again, necessitating a possible second lockdown.
+Starting from our May 1 projections, we began modeling the concept of this second lockdown, which we estimate will happen approximately 30 days after the reopening.
+A second lockdown is only necessarsy if the R is greater than 1.

-We also take into account that a certain percentage of recovered individuals will be immune, and thus the susceptible population will decrease over time.

-If states and countries relax social distancing measures prior to June 1, then the death toll may be higher than projected, while the reverse holds true as well.
-In addition, if states and countries fully lift social distancing measures prior to August, we may also see a higher death toll than projected.

-For non-US and non-European countries, we assume continued social distancing until August 2020.

 [Back to Top](#top)